 How to buy NEM (XEM) online – step-by-step guide

 There aren’t many wallets that support XEM at the moment, but it’s still worth checking a few out before you commit.
+We always recommend finding a wallet before you buy XEM.
 Here are a few of our favourites:

 - NEM Desktop wallet: The original is still the best in our opinion.
 Compatible with macOS, Windows and Linux, the only downside to the NEM proprietary wallet is that there is currently no mobile version.